Table of Contents

 There is a solution is prevent this “Unrestricted web access” label on the Apple App Store.
 That to avoid using and showing the Safari preview browser interface or the WKWebview element in your app.
-And provide all the necessary content not online but offline in your iOS and Mac application.
+And provide all the necessary content not only online but offline in your iOS and Mac applications.

 When your app is ready for the public, publish it as a free and Open-Source project.
 So everyone can browse and read your code that you are doing nothing in the background.
-And the community is here to report bugs, and help to improve this experience.
+And the community is here to report bugs and help to improve this experience.
 Just like the free and Open-Source Turn Off the Lights Safari extension: https://github.com/turnoffthelights/Turn-Off-the-Lights-Safari-extension

 - Why are browsers on the App Store for 17+?